DHTMLX/docs-diagram/docs/api/cell_manager/getcellindex_method.md

 ### Description

-@short: returns the index of the cell of the swimlane by the id
+@short: Returns the index of the cell of the swimlane by the id

 ### Usage